omnius45467/geekwise-alexa-course/src/app/markdown/day_4/day_4.md

 ## Introduction to [Alexa-App](https://github.com/matt-kruse/alexa-app)

+### Objectives
+* Figure out how to use libraries with your code
+* Learn the different parts of the Alexa-App library
+* Use a boilerplate to setup a skill

 ```
 Alexa-app does the dirty work of interpreting the JSON request from Amazon and building the JSON response.
 It provides convenience methods to more easily build the response, handle session objects, and add cards.
 It also makes it easy to run multiple endpoints (apps) on one Node.js server instance.
 ```